Brand DESIGN

 When I started working with XR, it was known as Crossroads Church.
 There are many churches across the country known as Crossroads Church, not because they are the same church, but only because the name is popular.
 As a result, there’s several website addresses listed as “Crossroads Church,” which makes it difficult to know which Crossroads you’re searching for online.
 Due to limited web domain options, this Crossroads Church settled for “xrchurch.net.”
 Other than the website, there was little that made this Crossroads Church stand out from others with the same name.

 Pastor Derick Amsler had a vision to reach people in the local area which is known as a historic community, with popular photos of nearby railroad tracks crossing the Potomac river.
 Throughout the area are railroad crossing signs that have XR, to represent when a road is crossing the tracks.
 It is fitting that this Crossroads Church had a web domain where an “XR” took the place of Crossroads.
-So why not rebrand the church by using XR as the church name?
+So it made even more sense to rebrand the church by using XR as the church name.
 This would do a couple of things:

 1. Clarify the name, setting it apart from other Crossroads Churches.